microsoft/hummingbird/README.md

 ## Installation

-This was tested on Python 3.7 on a Unix machine.
+This was tested on Python 3.7 on a Linux machine.
 ```
 mkdir hummingbird
 cd hummingbird